-The Pentateuchal, historical, and prophetical psalms will be studied in their relation to the Law, to the Old Testament History and Prophecy, and to Messianic Promise and Prophecy.
-Of the seventy-five quotations from the Psalms in the New Testament more than fifty apply to Christ, or represent Him as the speaker.
+The Pentateuchal, historical, and prophetical psalms will be studied in their relation to the Law, to the Old Testament History and sions:-

+Prophecy, and to Messianic Promise and Prophecy.
+Of the seventyfive quotations from the Psalms in the New Testament more than fifty apply to Christ, or represent Him as the speaker.

-The Messianic Psalms will be studied under the following divisions:-
+The Messianic Psalms will be studied under the following divi-

-The Coming Messiah.
+1. The Coming Messiah.
 The Suffering Messiah.

-- 3. The Glorified Messiah. - 4.
+The Glorified Messiah.
+3. 4.
 The Royal Messiah.

-10. Major and Minor Prophets-Two-thirds Unit.
+10. The Prophetic Books-One-third Unit.